CreativeCodingLab/HierarchicalCircularLayout/README.md

 HCL has applications on many other domains such as security visualization and biodiversity.
 The following figure shows prey-predator relationships between meat-eating animals in the Carnivora tree.
 The image of each animal is attached directly to where it appears in the tree.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image5-Carnivora.png)

 The following figure shows a more complicated example of the entire mammal tree.
-The leaf nodes (mammals) become to small to be view without zooming in.
+The leaf nodes (mammals) become too small to be view without zooming in.
 A red link connects from predator to a prey.
 The mammal data is extracted from [OneZoom](http://www.onezoom.org/).
 ![ScreenShot](http://www.cs.uic.edu/~tdang/HCL/Image6-Mammals.png)